Skip to main content

 Knowledge Search supports providers in retrieving longer-form, evidence-based content aimed at building or updating clinical understanding.
 Knowledge Search surfaces current research, synthesized concepts, and educational materials not directly tied to step-by-step clinical decisions.
 It is particularly useful for staying up to date with emerging knowledge, informing clinical reasoning, and exploring topics beyond rigid care protocols.

 If the above resonates with your use case, you are at the right place.
-Let’s dive into how you can deploy your very own article search experience using Clinia’s Health-Grade Search (HGS) technology.
+Let’s dive into how you can deploy your very own article search experience using Clinia’s technology.

 Getting Started